Even as word as simple as bear can have double meanings in translation.

-Perhaps the trickiest yet most important part of the project was ensuring TunnelBear’s brand and feel was correctly translated along with the literal words.
-This meant double and triple-checking possible interpretations of what words could mean in the 16 different languages.
-That is – does TunnelBear’s “bear” mean and represent the same thing in Turkish as it does in Dutch?
+Perhaps the trickiest yet most important part of the project was ensuring TunnelBear’s brand and image was correctly translated along with the literal words.
+This meant double and triple-checking possible interpretations of what words could mean in the 16 different target languages, among other localization best practices.

 At the end of the project, we were left with a comprehensive collection of different meanings and connotations of the word “bear” around the world – which we’ve decided to share with you!